-Top Tours & Activities in Split
+Top attractions in Split

 Split, Croatia is often viewed as a base-city for island hopping day trips, but its buzzing Dalmatian culture begs a second look.
 The city is a fascinating nexus of tradition and stylish modernity, and its beautiful coastline of course doesn’t hurt either.